 Well the global curse of Coronavirus or Covid-19 changed all that.
-We ended up being unable to travel back to France from Jersey from March 2020 for months so I got in touch with the club there and was able to borrow a Yaesu FRG8800 from Steve GJ6WRI and ultimately purchased an FRG8800 from the club to use as SWL in the flat using a random wire strung along the front dormer roof eaves of our top floor flat.
+We ended up being unable to travel back to France from Jersey from March 2020 for months so I got in touch with the amateur radio club there (as a long since lapsed member) and was able to borrow a Yaesu FRG8800 from Steve GJ6WRI and ultimately purchased an FRG8800 from the club to use as SWL in the flat using a random wire strung along the front dormer roof eaves of our top floor flat.

 And all in all it’s been a good thing to have.
 Transmission on HF from the flat is a non-starter but ‘short wave listening’ has been fun though very noticeable how high levels of QRN and QRM are in town with low bands (7MHz and below) giving a consistent s7-9 of ‘mush’!

 Traveling home to France for Christmas 2020 allowed some testing in the relative quiet of western Brittany with different aerials and this proves the FRG8800 can really sing.
 It has a receiver that is both sensitive and selective and the various reviews I previously read of it prove that the attenuator is your friend on a noisy band or when listening to broadcast stations.

 So in short it’s taken me a lot of years to actually obtain a decent short wave receiver (about 40 years!) but now I’ve got one I’m pleased with it and wouldn’t be without it.